alberand/Blog/content/nixos-linux-kernel-vm.md

 ```

 The command above will take quite some time, especially compiling the kernel.
-Eventually `nix-build` creates a `./result` directory.
+Eventually `nix-build` will create a `./result` directory.
 The directory contains
 shell script to run VM:

 ```console